hosseinhgp/MatchTemplateNoSize/README.md

 sperm : template tree, because of rotation we set the first picture bigger than orginal sperm sample and after rotation we crop extra aria. test : picture with a sample tree in it but in different size

+this method just find the most similiar part to sample, in next code we try to make threshold for similiar photo and mark all of them